 Following are explanations of the 6 primary principles of this work.
 Keep in mind that I use these principles to govern all the work that I do, not just the Womb Surround Workshops.

-The principle of Mutual Support and Cooperation
+The Principle of Mutual Support and Cooperation

-Alfred Adler considered that a person’s ability cooperate as being one of the primary measures of health.
+Alfred Adler considered a person’s ability cooperate one of the primary measures of health.
 Mutual support is the ability to be supportive of one’s self and of others at the same time.
-When groups of people including families live in this principle children grow into strong autonomous adults.
+When groups of people including families live in this principle, children grow into strong autonomous adults.

 Mutual Support and Cooperation does not mean to help others at the expense of one self.
 Mutual support and cooperation leads to win/win relationships.
-The energy of the group or family becomes synergistic, builds the potency in the group energy, supports each member of the group to deeply appreciate and respect each other.
+The energy of the group or family becomes synergistic, builds the potency in the group energy and supports each member of the group to deeply appreciate and respect each other.
 Moreover, members of the group deepen in themselves, in their relationships and develop healthy intimacy.

-The principle of Choice
+The Principle of Choice

 No one is required to do anything that she does not want or chose to do.
 Each participant is given choice about what to do in the workshop.
 When in the turn person role, participants are encouraged to say ‘no’ when they are asked to do something that does not feel right for them, or they do not feel ready to do.
 I may have a brilliant therapeutic suggestion.
 However, I am absolutely willing to disregard it when a participant says ‘no.’ Saying ‘no’ is also encouraged when the participant is part of the support team.
 When in a surround person role. if a participant is requested to do something to support another participant, I ask her to pause and consider if it is right for her to do it at that time.
 I will advocate and support the person who says ‘no,’ and states a boundary for herself.
 Most of us have had to work tremendously hard to develop functional boundaries for ourselves to be able to say ‘no’ when we need to and to say ‘yes’ at appropriate times.
 Acting from the principle of informed consent with each other and applying that to infants changes the way we relate with infants and opens opportunity to explore with infants a new way of being and growing.

-The principle of Self-Regulation; the Pause
+The Principle of Self-Regulation; the Pause

 I used to use the metaphor of stopping the train for taking a pause.
 But that metaphor encouraged participants to wait until they were well into overwhelm before they called a pause.
 Now I encourage participants to pause when they feel they are beginning to go into overwhelm.